graphtastic/subgraph-dgraph-software-supply-chain/README.md

 This subgraph serves two primary, strategic purposes:

-1. **CNCF Demonstrator:** To act as a reference implementation and standalone demonstrator for the [CNCF Software Supply Chain Insights initiative](https://github.com/cncf/toc/issues/1709).
+1. **CNCF Demonstrator:** To act as a reference implementation and standalone demonstrator for the [[Initiative]: CNCF Software Supply Chain Insights · Issue #1709 · cncf/toc](https://github.com/cncf/toc/issues/1709).
 2. **Federated Spoke:** To function as a fully compliant, federated Spoke within the Graphtastic supergraph, aggregating and exposing security data from multiple sources.

 ### 1.2.
 Core Technology